-Open Building is a strategy, based on the vision that all housholds could - especially in affordable social housing - decide on the lay-out, called infill, of their own dwelling, that is located in a base-building, or 'support'.
+Open Building is a strategy, based on the vision that in housing residents could decide on the lay-out of their own dwelling,dwellings that are located in a base-building.

-Likewise, Open Building offers builders the freedom to develope their desired architecture within a thematic urban fabric, the 'urban tissue'.
+On a larger scale the strategy offers different builders the freedom to develope their own architecture within a coherent urban fabric.

-For that purpose Open Building distinguishes the following three levels of design c.q. intervention, each of a different scale:
+This is why Open Building distinguishes three levels of intervention c.q. design, each of a different scale:

-1. 'Urban Tissue' is the urban design level of interwoven public spaces - for instance streets, courtyardsand squares - shaped by built volumes.
-It has a spatial pattern or theme that structures the morphology of a city district and makes that district recognizableas a whole.
+1. 'Urban Tissue': the planning level of interwoven public spaces - for instance streets, courtyardsand squares - shaped by built volumes.
+An urban tissue has a spatial pattern that structures the morphology of a city district causing it recognizableas a whole.

-2. 'Support' is the architectural design level of solid base-buildings with space to parcel and - if needed - including access spaces like stairwells and corridors.
-A support allows the allocation of different sized dwellings and the free lay-out of them.
+2. 'Support': the architectural level of solid base-buildings with space to parcel and - if needed - including access spaces like stairwells and corridors.
+A support allows the allocation of different sized dwellings and the free lay-out of each of them.
 Other functions might be added, like shops, ateliers, restaurants and offices.

-3. 'Infill' is theparticular interior design level, the free lay-out of a unit by the assemblage of changeable components like partitions, doors, windows, piping and wiring.
+3. 'Infill': theparticular interior design level, the free lay-out of a unit by the assemblage of changeable components like partitions, doors, windows, piping and wiring.

-Open Building has been initiated in the 1960's by the Dutch architect Prof. John Habraken.
+Open Building is an important discovery in the field of housing.
+It has been initiated in the 1960's by the Dutch architect Prof. John Habraken.
 His inspiring research, teaching and publications resulted in many applications and in a global network of experts who meet yearly during the CIB Congress W104 ‘Open Building Implementation’, coördinated by Dr. Beisi Jia (HK) and Prof. Amira Osman (SA).